Calcaneal spur

 Evidence shows that self-massage of the plantar fascia and calf muscles can improve mobility and reduce muscle tension.
 So, when self-massaging the plantar fascia, pay attention to a few key points: work close to the heel spur, apply light pressure in the painful area.
 Don't forget to pay attention to the mobility of the sacroiliac joint.
 These simple measures can help relieve heel spur symptoms while you rest.

 These treatments do help to alleviate pain, but only in the short term.
 They won't provide total relief from this pathology, which will keep resurfacing without effective treatment to support your foot.
-That's why daily orthopedic inserts remain the best long-term treatment.
+This is why daily orthopedic inserts remain the best long-term treatment.

 What shoes should I wear if I have a calcaneal spur?